darkzeroman/AntChallenge/README.txt

 During the design phase I coded BFS/Djikstra/A* to use as a search algorithm.
 For the final submission I have decided to use the BFS algorithm.

 NOTE: The engine can slow down a good amount if there are many ants on top of each other.
-I did try to reduce the lag through the use of profilers but could not reduce it to a satisfying amount.
+I did try to reduce the lag through the use of profilers but could not reduce it to a satisfactory amount.

 ---